-core-needle biopsy without any prior therapy and 11 patients had histologically confirmed prostate cancer, underwent prostatectomy or radiation therapy or brachytherapy with or without androgen deprivation therapy, and were diagnosed as having biochemical recurrence according to the American Urological Association Prostate Guideline and American Society for Therapeutic Radiology and Oncology criteria.
-The demographics of the patients are listed in Supplemental Tables 1 and 2 (supplemental materials are available at http://jnm.snmjournals. org).
-All the 28 patients underwent 68Ga-RM26 PET/CT, and 22 patients also underwent 68Ga-BBN PET/CT for comparison within 1 wk.
-MRI or enhanced CT and MDP (methylene diphosphonate) bone scintigraphy were performed within 2 wk for comparison.
-All 17 primary prostate cancer patients underwent 12-core systematic randomized biopsy, and 10 of these 17 patients underwent prostatectomy with surgical pathology.
-Each imaging region corresponded to 2 needle prostate biopsy points, respectively.
+Five healthy volunteers (M 3, F 2, age range 32-54 y (mean \pm SD, 45.2 \pm 9.5); weight range 55.0-78.0 kg (mean \pm SD, 67.4 \pm 9.2)) were enrolled to validate the safety of 68Ga-RM26.
+A total of 28 patients (age range, 57-79 y, mean \pm SD, 68.9 \pm 5.86 y) were recruited, in which 17 patients were newly diagnosed by sextant core needle biopsy without any prior therapy, and 11 patients with histologically confirmed prostate cancer, underwent prostatectomy or radiation therapy or brachytherapy with/without ADT and diagnosed as biochemical recurrence according to the American Urological Association Prostate Guideline and American Society for Therapeutic Radiology and Oncology criteria.
+The demographics of the patients are listed in Supplemental Tables 1 and 2.
+All the 28 patients underwent 68Ga-RM26 PET/CT and 22 patients also accepted 68Ga-BBN PET/CT for comparison within 1 week.
+MRI or enhanced CT, and MDP bone scintigraphy were performed within 2 weeks for comparison.
+All the 17 primary prostate cancer patients accepted 12-core systematic randomized biopsy and 10 in 17 patients accepted prostatectomy with surgical pathology.
+Each imaging region corresponding to two needles prostate biopsy points respectively.
 GRPR immunohistochemical staining of tumor samples against GRPR was performed and correlated with PET.
-The existence of malignancy in the prostate gland and lymph nodes was confirmed by histologic examination with postoperation sampling or biopsy.
+The existence of malignancy in the prostate gland and lymph nodes was confirmed by histologic examination with post-operation sampling or biopsy.
 The examination was determined by 2 pathologists independently, with a third pathologist to reach consensus if there were any discrepancies.